bzgec/MCP2221A_python/README.md

 ### Implemented
 - [x] Setting USB descriptor strings
 - [x] Controlling GP as outputs/inputs (for now only one option is possible for all pins)
+- [x] Setting default GP configuration (the one active after power-up)
 - [ ] DAC
 - [ ] ADC
 - [ ] I2C